abhishekzgithub/hbase/README.md

 # hbase
-This repository is for the diiferent operation performed o hbase no-sql database with happybase python library.
+This repository is for the diiferent operation performed on hbase no-sql database with happybase python library.